stefansundin/powermate-linux/README.md

 # PowerMate Linux Driver

 This is a small Linux userspace driver for the [Griffin PowerMate](https://griffintechnology.com/us/products/audio/powermate).
-Tested only on Ubuntu 14.10, 15.04, and 15.10.
+It requires PulseAudio to work (default in Ubuntu).

 For an easy to use PPA, use: https://launchpad.net/~stefansundin/+archive/ubuntu/powermate